 Transition Together

 Transition Together supports the Transition movement across Britain to develop and grow.
 We do this through helping groups to connect and learn from one another, amplifying inspiring stories, giving out seed funding grants, our online networking space, Vive, and running workshops and events.
-We will also support the emergence of a democratically representative structure that can coordinate the movement across England and Wales.

 If you are based in Scotland, please connect with our Scottish partners Scottish Communities Climate Action Network who deliver training, support and advice for the Transition movement in Scotland.